-Comet 39P/Oterma is an object whose orbit is approximately between Jupiter and Neptune.
+39P/Oterma is a large comet whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified 39P/Oterma as potentially hazardous because its orbit does not bring it close to Earth.

 39P/Oterma's orbit is 4.46 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.